What is it?

 How will my information be kept confidential?

 The online engagement activity will be managed by Clever Together.
 Any ideas or comments submitted in the discussion platform will be visible to others taking part in the activity.
 Personal details will not be visible.
-Personal details will not be shown next to an idea, comment or vote.
 A link to the Clever Together information policy can be found on the lower left hand corner of the screen.

 Who will be responsible for all of the information when this study is over?